 GOAL: Community members have access to shelter.

-- 103 victims of domestic violence were provided safe shelter in 2021
+- 85 victims of domestic violence received safe shelter through a partner program in 2022.

 Source: Homelessness Coalition, UWSWAC’s Volunteer Center, United Way’s 2-1-1